Our journey

 • 80% - 59,935 tarred

-• 18% - 13,400 not paved, which means gravel roads of whatever quality.
+• 18% - 13,400 unpaved, meaning gravel roads of whatever quality.
 Sometimes even better than the paved roads because they are easier to maintain.
-But mostly a torture for passengers and vehicles and
+But mostly a torture for passengers and vehicles.

-• 2% - 1,165 off-road tracks, stretches where we needed the four-wheel drive, the low gear and sometimes even the locks.
-There are definitely drivers who can get through here without any technology, but we didn't want to try that.
+• 2% - 1,165 off-road tracks, stretches where we needed all-wheel drive, low gear, and sometimes even the locks.
+There are certainly drivers who can get through here without any technology, but we didn't want to try that.

 • 49% - 262 days in the roof tent

-• 31% - 163 days in a hotel or with friends - because Luis was in the workshop, because Luis was on the ship, because we were in a city or simply because we didn't feel like "hitting the car"
+• 31% - 163 days in a hotel or with friends – because Luis was in the workshop, because Luis was traveling by ship, because we were in a city, or simply because we didn't feel like "hitting the car"

-It is possible to do it with less money, but we wanted to see lots of things, go to operas, concerts, museums, go on tours, eat well and visit restaurants and, above all, try wine.
-You can definitely save money on food.
+It's possible to do it with less money, but we wanted to see a lot of things: operas, concerts, museums, tours, good food, restaurants, and, above all, wine.
+You can definitely save on food.

-• Total - 117,500 euros - total cost of the trip excluding running costs in Germany
+• Total - 117,500 euros - total cost of the trip without running costs in Germany

-• Shipping - 8,376 euros - from Europe to Canada, from Panama to Colombia and from Montevideo back to Europe
+• Shipments - 8,376 euros - from Europe to Canada, from Panama to Colombia and from Montevideo back to Europe

-• Flights/transfer - 7,980 euros - from Europe to Canada, the sailing trip from Panama to Colombia, from Buenos Aires back to Europe and then unplanned from Calgary to Vancouver (because of Luis's stay in the workshop) and from Santiago to the UK (because of a family celebration)
+• Flights/transfer - 7,980 euros - from Europe to Canada, the sailing trip from Panama to Colombia, from Buenos Aires back to Europe and then unplanned trips from Calgary to Vancouver (due to Luis's workshop stay) and from Santiago to the UK (due to a family celebration)

 • Repairs - 19,500 euros - mainly gearbox and chassis parts such as wheel bearings, furthermore brakes and tires were changed once as planned